Barking dogs and other animals

 Residents have the right to object to an entertainment licence being granted or renewed if they are being unreasonably disturbed by music from the premises or noise from patrons attending it.
-If a premises is making excessive noise we can take action under the Noise Act 1996 as amended by the Clean Neighbourhoods and Environment Act (Northern Ireland) 2011.
+If a premise is making excessive noise we can take action under the Noise Act 1996 as amended by the Clean Neighbourhoods and Environment Act (Northern Ireland) 2011.
 We may serve a Warning Notice after 11pm if excessive noise is witnessed.
 If the person responsible doesn't comply with the warning notice, we'll take noise measurements inside your house.
 If our levels show that a night-time noise offence has been committed, we can issue a fine of £500 or they could face prosecution in the courts.

 Vehicles, machinery and equipment